shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

   - <b>multiplex_ventilation.zip</b> : All data generated for our initial study of the parameter space
   - <b>multiplex_ventilation_final_full_study.zip</b> : All data generated for the full study
   - <b>MultiplexExampleRunPaperData.zip</b> : Individual runs used in creating tables and figures in our paper
+  - <b>multiplex_simlist_results.json.zip</b> : Just the SimulationListData results json file
+  - <b>solo_simlist_results.json.zip</b> : Just the SimulationListData results json file

+In general, we only viewed plots from a random sampling of the CSV files to ensure our algorithms were performing as expected.
+The majority of our analysis was done using the multiplex and solo simlist json files in python.
 ---

 ### Running